Consultant Marine Engineer

 - Newbuilding disputes acting for Buyers and Sellers

 - Fuel oil consumption claims

 - Turbocharger failure investigations

 - Structural surveys of tankers and bulk carriers

 - Forensic investigation of machinery aboard salvaged vessels

-- Shiplift failure investigation
+- Shiplift failure investigation and damage claims

 - Vessel condition and safety surveys